urschrei/polylabel-rs/README.md

 # Polylabel-rs
 A Rust implementation of the [Polylabel](https://github.com/mapbox/polylabel) algorithm

 Visualised: The orange dot is the polygon centroid.
 The teal dot is the ideal label position.
-The red boxes show the search space being explored.
+Red boxes show the search space.
 [![GIF](output.gif)]()

 You can generate this visualisation yourself by cloning this repo, switching to the [`visualise`](https://github.com/urschrei/polylabel-rs/tree/visualise) branch, and opening the [`visualise.ipynb`](https://github.com/urschrei/polylabel-rs/blob/visualise/visualise.ipynb) Jupyter notebook, then stepping through the cells.
 You can also easily visualise a Polygon of your own using the notebook.